 I recognise that what I am talking about is not the answer to every question in this area, but it would be a big step towards a safer online world if designed with sufficient ambition and implemented with sufficient determination.
 The duty of care should ask nothing unreasonable of the digital platforms.
 It would be unreasonable, for example, to suggest that every example of harmful content reaching a vulnerable user would automatically be a breach of the duty of care.
 Platforms should be obliged to put in place systems to protect their users that are as effective as they can be, not that achieve the impossible.

 However, meeting that duty of care must mean doing more than is being done now.
 It should mean proactively scanning the horizon for those emerging harms that the platforms are best placed to see and designing mitigation for them, not waiting for terrible cases and news headlines to prompt action retrospectively.
 The duty of care should mean changing algorithms that prioritise the harmful and the hateful because they keep our attention longer and cause us to see more adverts.
-When a search engine asked about suicide shows a how-to guide on taking one’s own life long before it shows the number for the Samaritans, that is a design choice.
+When a search engine asked about suicide shows a how-to guide to taking one’s own life long before it shows the number for the Samaritans, that is a design choice.
 The duty of care needs to require a different design choice to be made.
 When it comes to factual inquiries, the duty of care should expect the prioritisation of authoritative sources over scurrilous ones.

 It is reasonable to expect these things of the online platforms.
 Doing what is reasonable to keep us safe must surely be the least we expect of those who create the world in which we now spend so much of our time.
 We should legislate to say so, and we should legislate to make sure that it happens.
 That means regulation, and as the hon.
 Gentleman suggests, it means a regulator—one that has the independence, the resources and the personnel to set and investigate our expectations of the online platforms.
 For the avoidance of doubt, our expectations should be higher than the platforms’ own terms and conditions.
 However, if the regulator we create is to be taken seriously by these huge multinational companies, it must also have the power to enforce our expectations.
 That means that it must have teeth and a range of sanctions, including individual director liability and site blocking in extreme cases.